Sreeraj-nair/Selenium-learning/Selenium-foundation.md

     java.util.Set<java.lang.String> getWindowHandles(): Return a set of window handles which can be used to iterate over all open windows of this WebDriver instance by passing them to switchTo().WebDriver.Options.window(). navigate(): An abstraction allowing the driver to access browser's history and navigate to the current url.
     WebDriver.TargetLocator switchTo(): Send future commands to a different frame or window.

+## By Class?
+Direct Known Subclasses:
+By.ByClassName, By.ByCssSelector, By.ById, By.ByLinkText, By.ByName, By.ByPartialLinkText, By.ByTagName, By.ByXPath, ByAll, ByChained, ByIdOrName